Contact Us Today

 Nassau and Suffolk are completely separate systems.
 Each has its own District Attorney's office with different practices and guidelines.
 Nassau County tends to be more aggressive, especially on felony matters, due to concerns about cross-border crime from NYC.
 Suffolk County covers a larger area and Central Islip is the busiest courthouse in New York State.
 You need an attorney who knows both systems and understands how prosecutors and judges operate in each jurisdiction.

 Your license will typically be suspended at arraignment pending the outcome of your case.
 However, you may be eligible for a conditional license that allows you to drive to work, school, and medical appointments.
 If you refused the chemical test, you face automatic one-year license revocation regardless of whether you are eventually convicted of DWI.
 You have only 15 days to request a DMV refusal hearing to challenge this administrative penalty.
-An experienced DWI lawyer can help you understand your options and fight to protect your driving privileges.
+Learn more on my Long Island DWI page or just call me.

-Ed Palermo has over 31 years of experience exclusively practicing criminal defense and DWI law on Long Island.
-He's been voted Best Lawyer on Long Island six of the last seven years (2019-2026), has deep relationships with prosecutors and judges in both Nassau and Suffolk counties, and provides 24/7 direct access to clients via his personal cell phone.
+Ed Palermo has over 31 years of experience exclusively practicing criminal defense on Long Island.
+He's been voted Best Lawyer on Long Island 7 times (2019-2026), has deep relationships with prosecutors and judges in both Nassau and Suffolk counties, and provides 24/7 direct access to clients via his personal cell phone.
 When you hire Ed, you get Ed—not a junior associate.
 He's tried everything from murder cases to DWI cases and has an excellent track record both negotiating and trying cases throughout Long Island.

 click here to view allFREQUENTLY ASKED QUESTIONS